Slovenia opposition seeks referendum on scheme to avert bailout

 The first law would enable the establishment of a state company to take over bad debts from state-owned banks in exchange for state-guaranteed bonds, as a means of easing the credit crunch that is choking the economy.

-The parliament also approved the creation of a new state holding that would manage all state firms and speed up privatization.
+The parliament also approved the creation of a new state holding that would manage all state firms and speed up privatisation.

 The Slovenian economy, driven by exports of cars, household appliances and pharmaceutical products, was badly hit by the global financial crisis and is now struggling with a new recession after a mild recovery in 2010 and 2011.